PNNL-CompBio/decomprolute/README.md

 cwltool
 ```

 ## To review the results of our manuscript
 In the manuscript we completed three separate tests of proteomic tumor deconvolution algorithms.

 #### Performance on simulated data
-We simulated both mRNA and proteomics data from established experiments as described below.
-We try to evaluate mRNA data on mRNA-derived simulations, and proteomics data on proteomics-derived simulated data.
+We added datasets that simulate tumor deconvolution using both mRNA and protein derived markers.
+We use these simulated datasets to ask which algorithms best deconvolve mRNA and protein data respectively.
+Therefore we added a tool that runs the deconvolution algorithm that is best performing on the type of data that interests you.
 The datasets themselves are stored in the [simulatedData](./simulatedData_) directory.

 We have included two `YAML` files to use as test runs of each simulation.